Lower Limb Strengthening Exercises (Leg, Hip, Knee, Ankle and Foot)

 1. ITB (Iliotibial Band) Foam Rolling

-The ITB crosses two joints (the hip and knee), making it difficult to stretch out.
-Many people find using a foam roll to ease the tension can be helpful.
-At first it can be quite sore so use your upper leg to reduce the pressure a little.
-Remember to avoid rolling on bony prominences as this can cause other problems.
+The ITB crosses two joints (the hip and knee), making it difficult to stretch.
+A foam roller can be helpful in easing tightness and tension.
+At first it can be quite uncomfortable, so we recommend using your upper leg to reduce the pressure a little.
+Remember to avoid rolling on bony prominences as this can cause other problems (such as bursitis).

 2. PSOAS Stretching for hip tightness